Your Oral Cancer Specialist

 Why Choose

-MCh in Head & Neck Surgery with Gold Medal from Amrita Institute
+MCh in Head & Neck Surgery from Amrita Institute, MS (ENT) Gold Medal from Annamalai University

 Over 3000 head and neck surgeries performed